benjamincrozat/legacy-blog/posts/5-how-to-redirect-to-another-page-php.md

 ---
-Description: Redirecting a user to another page in PHP takes one line of code.
-That's it.
+Description: Redirects in PHP are simple.
+I will guide you step by step and show you how to dodge some traps.
+Finally, we'll learn the nuance between 301 and 302 redirects.
 Published At: 2022-09-12
 Modified At: 2022-10-23
 ---

-# Redirect users in PHP in 3 easy steps
+# Redirect users with PHP in 3 easy steps

 ## Add the "Location" header to the response